goreleaser/goreleaser-cross/README.md

 ## Credits

-This project is rather cookbook combing various projects into one.
-Special to [osxcross](https://github.com/tpoechtrager/osxcross) for amazing cross-compile environment for OSX.
+This project is a cookbook combining various projects into one.
+Special thanks to [osxcross](https://github.com/tpoechtrager/osxcross) for an amazing cross-compile environment for OSX.

 ## Docker